-These Thin Crispy French Fries will rival your favorite fast food version.
+These homemade Thin Crispy French Fries will rival your favorite fast-food version.
 Pure perfection from your own kitchen.

 Thin Crispy French Fries

 There are four basic steps to this recipe for thin crispy French fries: boiling, frying, freezing and frying again.
 And just four ingredients.
 But if you’re like me, deep-frying anything is a daunting task.

 But it was a snowy Sunday and my oldest was going to brave his way to our house to join us for dinner.
 I had an inkling that these would be a hit.
 So what’s a little mess?

 Today is the big reveal for March’s Blogger CLUE Society!
 Our theme is potatoes or other starchy comfort foods.
 Even vodka is included!
 My assignment was the lovely Azmina of Lawyer Does Lunch.

 These homemade fries were the result of her quest for the very best French fries.
 I think she’s found them!
 The recipe comes from Serious Eats and was thoroughly researched by one of their chef contributors, who happens to be an MIT grad.

 I was also tempted by Azmina’s fabulous cornbread, so check that out if you need an accompaniment for your next batch of chili or just have a hankering for cornbread.